Newark, NJ

 How we calculate the Newark ParkScore® Ranking

-The ranking for Newark is based on how it compares nationally on five characteristics of an excellent park system: access, investment, acreage, amenities, and equity.
+The ranking for Newark is based on how it compares nationally on five characteristics of an excellent park system: acreage, access, investment, amenities, and park space equity.

 Download Newark’s ParkScore Report